 But there appears to be good news for achieving common ground in the era of Donald Trump, who is neither a traditional conservative nor a libertarian.
 Many conservatives are becoming increasingly wary of the failed war on drugs – opioids aside – while many libertarians are becoming more open to a realistic view of unrestricted immigration, and both sides seem to embrace parts of Trump’s Jacksonian foreign policy.
 Perhaps this is something of an adjustment to the style of a populist/nationalist president who draws his beliefs from both camps.

 If adherents to these two liberty-loving belief systems recognize that they have far more in common than they do differences, that they are in lockstep on the things that matter most, then the two sides can fight shoulder to shoulder and serve as a joint bulwark against leftist tyranny.
-And we believe LibertyNation.com is just the place to raise the flag for America’s conservatarian future!We value your comments!
-Please weigh in on our comment section below.
+And we believe LibertyNation.com is just the place to raise the flag for America’s conservatarian future!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com